 Do not to fall into the trap of wasting inordinate time formatting your document.
 Just try to follow the template as best you can.
 Your article will be judged according to its contents and contribution to the field, not according to how well it is formatted.
 Use of this template is no guarantee your article will be accepted.

 Authors are not required to use the template, but articles conforming to this template will appear online as a pre-release ahead of the print publication.
 If you have not used this template for initial submission, you will have an opportunity to implement it if your article is accepted.
 Authors who do not use this template are asked to keep formatting to a minimum, with the following basic specifications: use 10pt Times New Roman (or similar Unicode font), set the page size to 432 × 648pt (6 × 9 inches), set the inside margin at 66pt, the outside margin at 53pt.
 Example sentences must be set as tables with invisible borders.
-Tables should be type-set as tables.
+Tables should be typeset as tables.
 Tab stops and multiple sequences of spaces are prohibited.

 For the final version, acknowledgments should be included in the first note.
 Please omit acknowledgements in the initial submission to maintain anonymity.
 Include a list of nonstandard abbreviations (only those not in the Leipzig rules), separated by semicolons and commas, in an early note (e.g., CL, clitic; TEL, telic).

 TABLES & FIGURES.
 Figures and maps should appear in a standard graphic format (TIFF or JPEG), and should have dimensions that fit an OL page (maximum width, 26 picas or 312 pt).
-For the initial submission, please place tables in the body of the paper roughly where they should appear in the final document, but figures and maps should also be uploaded separately to the journal management system as image files.
+For the initial submission, please place tables in the body of the paper roughly where they should appear in the final document, but figures and maps should also be uploaded separately to the journal management system as image files